KevinKobori/golang_social_media/README.md

         - $ touch .env

-Copy and paste the script on .env archive and save:
+Copy and paste the script to .env archive and save:

         DB_USUARIO=golang
         DB_SENHA=1234